Nonmetallic material: Nonmetals in astronomy

 A quite different approach is used in astronomy where the term metallicity is used for all elements heavier than helium, so the only nonmetals are hydrogen and helium.
 This is a historical anomaly.
 In 1802, William Hyde Wollaston noted the appearance of a number of dark features in the solar spectrum.
 In 1814, Joseph von Fraunhofer independently rediscovered the lines and began to systematically study and measure their wavelengths, and they are now called Fraunhofer lines.
 He mapped over 570 lines, designating the most prominent with the letters A through K and weaker lines with other letters.

-About 45 years later, Gustav Kirchhoff and Robert Bunsen noticed that several Fraunhofer lines coincide with characteristic emission lines identifies in the spectra of heated chemical elements.
+About 45 years later, Gustav Kirchhoff and Robert Bunsen noticed that several Fraunhofer lines coincide with characteristic emission lines identified in the spectra of heated chemical elements.
 They inferred that dark lines in the solar spectrum are caused by absorption by chemical elements in the solar atmosphere.
 Their observations were in the visible range where the strongest lines come from metals such as Na, K, Fe.
 In the early work on the chemical composition of the sun the only elements that were detected in spectra were hydrogen and various metals, with the term metallic frequently used when describing them.
 In contemporary usage all the extra elements beyond just hydrogen and helium are termed metallic.

 The astrophysicst Carlos Jaschek, and the stellar astronomer and spectroscopist Mercedes Jaschek, in their book The Classification of Stars, observed that:

 Stellar interior specialists use 'metals' to designate any element other than hydrogen and helium, and in consequence 'metal abundance' implies all elements other than the first two.
 For spectroscopists this is very misleading, because they use the word in the chemical sense.
 On the other hand photometrists, who observe combined effects of all lines (i.e. without distinguishing the different elements) often use this word 'metal abundance', in which case it may also include the effect of the hydrogen lines.

 Metal-insulator transition

 Small changes in positions and d-levels lead to a metal-insulator transition in vanadium dioxide.

 There are many cases where an element or compound is metallic under certain circumstances, but a nonmetal in others.
 One example is metallic hydrogen which forms under very high pressures.
-There are many other cases as discussed by Mott, Inada et al and more recently by Yonezawa.
+There are many other cases as discussed by Mott, Inada et al. and more recently by Yonezawa.

 There can also be local transitions to a nonmetal, particularly in semiconductor devices.
 One example is a field-effect transistor where an electric field can lead to a region where there are no electrons at the Fermi energy (depletion zone).